duong97/WebBanHang_PHP_Thuan/README.md

-This code is written when i was 1st year student, so it's terrible.
+This code is written when i was 1st year student, so it's terrible.<br>
 !Warning: U should not read it.